 Clearcutting permits sunlight to reach the ground allowing growth of herbaceous plants, which are important to some wildlife species.
-Clearcuts should be kept fairly small, 10 to 40 acres, depending on management objectives.
+As the forest regenerates, the dense, young forest habitat created, along with the herbaceous plants, provides excellent food and cover for many game and non-game wildlife species that depend on brushy habitat.
+Clearcuts should be kept fairly small, 10 acres to 40 acres, depending on management objectives.
 If edge is important for the desired wildlife species, then clearcuts should be long, narrow and irregular in shape to take advantage of natural contours.

-When harvesting timber from any appreciable acreage, leave some areas with good hard and soft mast-producing trees.
+When harvesting timber from any appreciable acreage, leave some areas with good hard and soft mastproducing trees.
 This will ensure a varied and dependable food source for many wildlife species while forest regeneration is occurring.
 Often these uncut areas can be buffer strips along streams or drainage corridors where harvesting should be limited to protect water quality.
 Retaining 50- to 100-yard-wide buffer areas helps to diversify extensive clearcuts providing both food and travel corridors.